ansachs/ansachs.github.io/_posts/2018-02-14-contactlist.md

 ![markdown-img]({{ "/assets/images/contactlist-add_to_favorite.png" | absolute_url}})

-The personal info can be close by clicking on the contacts link in the left hand conder of the personal info page:
+The personal info component can be closed by clicking on the contacts link in the left hand conder of the personal info page:

 ![markdown-img]({{ "/assets/images/contactlist-single_view.png" | absolute_url}})